Horizontal-org/Tella-website/docs/For organizations/g-drive.md

 ##  Draft Reports {#draft-reports}

+A Draft report is a saved but not yet submitted entry.
+Drafts reports are used to save work in progress and being able to edit those later on.
+It allows users to record information offline or over time before finalizing and sending it.
+This is especially useful in low-connectivity areas or when a user needs to gather information in stages.

+Reports on the draft tab can be edited.

-* On the "New report" screen, tap the "Save draft" button to save the report as a draft.
+* On the "New report" screen, tap the "Save draft" button 💾 (on the top right of the screen) to save the report as a draft.
     * A message confirmation will be displayed, and you can continue working on the report or exit to come back to it later.
 * If you try to exit a report without saving, you will be asked to confirm whether you are sure to exit without saving the report.
 * In the Draft tab, you can view and manage draft reports.
 Open a draft report to continue working on it and submit it.